 Here is a selection of items on the agendas for this week’s meetings of the City and Parish councils.

-Don Landry has demurred as a potential public corruption scandal brews, even as he placed a prosecutor linked to the investigation.
+Don Landry has demurred as a potential public corruption scandal brews, even as he placed on leave a prosecutor linked to the investigation.

 Moving at a breakneck pace, LCG has dozens of drainage projects in the works.
 It’s an immense capital program by local government standards, racking up a bill worth well over $100 million.
 We mapped them.